Santhosh-1801/The_Sparks_Foundation_Tasks/README.md

          Predict the percentage of an student based on no of the study hours.

 #Task 6:Prediction using Decision Tree Algorithm
-         Create the decision tree classifier & visualize it graphically.
+         Create the decision tree classifier and visualize it graphically.